Blue Demon

-Alejandro Muñoz Moreno (October 12, 1922 – December 16, 2000), better known by the ring name Blue Demon (Demonio Azul in Spanish), was a Mexican film actor and luchador enmascarado (Spanish for masked professional wrestler).
-Blue Demon is considered a legend of lucha libre, partially from starring in a series of Lucha films between 1961 and 1979, often alongside in-ring rival El Santo.
+Alejandro Muñoz Moreno (October 12, 1922 – December 16, 2000), better known by the ring name Blue Demon (Demonio Azul in Spanish), was a Mexican film actor and professional wrestler.
+Blue Demon is considered a legend of professional wrestling in Mexico, partially from starring in a series of Lucha films between 1961 and 1979, often alongside in-ring rival El Santo.
 His in-ring career began in 1948 and stretched for 41 years until his retirement in 1989.